launchflow/launchflow/docs/src/app/docs/get-started/flask/page.md

 ---
-title: Flask with LaunchFlow
+title: Deploy Flask with LaunchFlow
 nextjs:
   metadata:
-    title: Flask with LaunchFlow
+    title: Deploy Flask with LaunchFlow
     description: Deploy Flask to AWS / GCP with LaunchFlow
 ---